paulyashna/cologne-workshop-advanced/slides/slides.md

 - _For configs, use readable formats like YAML or TOML_
 - _Never type numbers_ (admittedly controversial, but there is some truth to this)
 - _Keep logs of your experiments, do not just write to stdout_
+- _"Modern" experiment tracking with [Weights & Biases](https://wandb.ai/site/experiment-tracking/)_

+---
+# Writing a helpful README :gear:
+- What do you consider good examples of READMEs?
+- What do you expect to find?
+- What do you find difficult when writing a README?

+---

+# Completeness vs. brevity
+1. Title and summary
+2. Installation
+3. Usage
+4. Project structure (optional)
+5. Testing
+6. Contributing
+7. License
+8. Paper?
+Citation, acknowledgements

+---

+# Optional
+- API documentation
+- Roadmap or changelog
+- FAQ / Troubleshooting
+- Screenshots or demo GIFs

 ---